jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

                   rule.reg = 'OR')
 {% endhighlight %}

-We combine estimates from the neighborhood regression procedure using the OR-rule.
-For details and info about this and other tuning parameters check the [mgm paper](https://arxiv.org/pdf/1510.06871v2.pdf).
-[In a previous post I](http://jmbh.github.io/Estimation-of-mixed-graphical-models/), showed in more detail how to use the `mgmfit()` function to fit Mixed Graphical Models.
-[This paper](http://www.jstor.org/stable/25463463) by Meinshausen and Buehlmann shows that we use the neighborhood regression approach to estimate the whole graph.
+For more info on how to estimate Mixed Graphical Models using the mgm package see [this previous post](http://jmbh.github.io/Estimation-of-mixed-graphical-models/) or the [mgm paper](https://arxiv.org/pdf/1510.06871v2.pdf).

 Compute Predictability of Nodes
 ------

-Now that we obtained the network model we compute the predictability of each node, that is, how well we can predict any given node by all other nodes in the network.
-The predictability (or error) measure can be easily computed next to estimation, because we estimate the graph by taking each node and regressing all other nodes on it.
-We have to choose a specific measure and pick the proportion of explained variance, as it is straight forward to interpret: 0 means the node at hand is not explained at all by other nodes in the nentwork, 1 means perfect prediction.
+Now that we obtained the network model, we compute the predictability of each node, that is, how well we can predict any given node by all other nodes in the network.
+The predictability (or error) measure can be easily computed next to estimation, because we estimate the graph by taking each node in turn and regressing all other nodes on it.
+As a measure for predictability we pick the propotion of explained variance, as it is straight forward to interpret:  0 means the node at hand is not explained at all by other nodes in the nentwork, 1 means perfect prediction.
 We centered all variables before estimation in order to remove any influence of the intercepts.
-For a detailed description of how to compute predictions and to choose predictability measures, [check out this paper](https://arxiv.org/abs/1610.09108).
-In case we are additional variable types (e.g. categorical) in the network, we can choose an apropriate measure for these variables (e.g. %correct classification).
+For a detailed description of how to compute predictions and to choose predictability measures, [check out this preprint](https://arxiv.org/abs/1610.09108).
+In case there are additional variable types (e.g. categorical) in the network, we can choose an apropriate measure for these variables (e.g. % correct classification, see `?predict.mgm`).

 {% highlight r %}
 pred_obj <- predict(fit_obj, data,